abdullahfsm/PCS/TESTBED.md

-# Follow these instructions for setting up the GPU testbed on cloudlab
+# Follow these instructions for setting up the GPU testbed on cloudlab or locally

 ## Starting a cloudlab experiment